chennachaos/awesome-FEM4CFD/README.md

 *If you know of any other resourses that belong in the list, then please open an issue or send a pull request*.

-**Note:** For software repositories, there must be some considerable amount of material/tutorials on CFD to be included in the list.
+**Note 1:** For software repositories, there must be some considerable amount of material/tutorials on CFD to be included in the list.

+**Note 2:** Discontinuous Galerkin (DG) method is relatively more complicated than the Continuous Galerkin (CG) method.
+So, if you are new to FEM, it is recommended that you learn the CG method first before learning the DG method.

 # Open source libraries